ranton256/genaiws/README.md

 * Walkthrough of building a RAG system for chatting with clinical guidelines and related documents for the diagnosis and treatment of [Barrett's esophagus](https://en.wikipedia.org/wiki/Barrett%27s_esophagus).
 * RAG concepts, advantages, limitations, components and the flow of data.
 * Environment setup for AI/ML experimentation and tools using Ollama and HuggingFace from Streamlit apps and Jupyter notebooks.

-Concluding with next steps and suggestions on where to learn more and a bibliography of all tools, papers, and other materials referenced in the exercises and presentation.
+* Next steps and suggestions on where to learn more.
+* Bibliography of referenced tools, papers, and articles.

-In addition to the hands-on workshop, this repo also cointains an example of creating an LLM Agent app using Streamlit and Langchain as an additional example for participants to explare later.
+This repo also contains an example source for creating an LLM Agent app using Streamlit and Langchain as an additional example for participants to explare later.